 Authentic

-Authentic is a great job board for remote work designers, hackers, and creative pros.
+Authentic Jobs is a popular board for remote jobs for designers, hackers, and creative pros.
 There are also jobs for remote marketers featured.
-Additionally, a Pro directory features the profiles of remote workers you can browse through.
-Posting a remote marketer job ad there will cost you 150 USD for 30 days.
+Additionally, a Pro directory features the profiles of remote team members you can browse through.
+Posting a remote marketer job ad there will cost you $149 to $199 for 30 days.
+You’ll pay more for features that put your job in front of more members or highlight it visually.

 Guru